-Absolute Typed Stranger
+Typed Perfect Stranger

-This creates an absolute stranger matching for heterogeneous groups: If, for example, a group consists of a company and two employees, we often do not want the same subject to have different roles.
+This creates an perfect stranger matching for heterogeneous groups: If, for example, a group consists of a company and two employees, we often do not want the same subject to have different roles.
 This means that only those groups that contain a company and two employees are allowed.